ImagineFX 266: anatomy, caricatures and believable creatures

-Issue 266 of ImagineFX tackles the mastery of anatomy from unusual perspectives.
-The magazine analyzes Luis Rojas' caricatures and offers tutorials on applying anatomical knowledge to imaginary creatures.
+Issue 266 of ImagineFX tackles anatomy mastery from unconventional perspectives.
+The magazine analyzes Luis Rojas's caricatures and offers tutorials on applying anatomical knowledge to imaginary creatures.
 It also includes tips from artist Fano Rakatoh for designing polished characters and a workshop by JC Jongwon Park on mecha with personality.
 An issue for those seeking solidity in their figures.

 Open ImagineFX 266 magazine showing anatomy, Luis Rojas caricature, and detailed fantasy creatures.